Santragachi–Pune Humsafar Express: Loco link

 This route is fully electrified and runs from end to end with Santragachi based WAP 7 locomotive.

 Coach composition

 The trains is completely 3-tier AC sleeper trains designed by Indian Railways with features of LED screen display to show information about stations, train speed etc. and will have announcement system as well, Vending machines for tea, coffee and milk, Bio toilets in compartments as well as CCTV cameras.

 Service

-It averages 65 km/h as 20821 Humsafar Express starts on Saturday and covering 2058 km in 31 hrs 45 mins & 65 km/h as 20822 Humsafar Express starts on Monday covering 2058 km in 32 hours 20 mins.
+It averages 65 km/h as 20821 Humsafar Express (PUNE-SRC) starts on Monday and covering 2058 km in 32 hrs 20 mins & 65 km/h as 20822 Humsafar Express (SRC-PUNE) starts on Saturday covering 2058 km in 32 hours 50 mins.